-On the other hand, factorization homology can be difficult to compute, particularly when the $E_n$ algebras are spectra or chain complexes.
-Ayala and Francis, in Section 5 of \cite{AF}, describe the factorization homology of free $E_n$-algebras.
-In the category of topological spaces, non-abelian Poincar\'e duality provides a description of the factorization homology of $n$-fold loop spaces in terms of mapping spaces or section spaces; for framed $M$,
+\paragraph{Previous work.} Factorization homology can be difficult to compute, particularly when the $E_n$-algebras are valued in spectra or chain complexes.
+Descriptions of the factorization homology of free $E_n$-algebras and of $E_n$-enveloping algebras of Lie algebras are known; see Section 5 of \cite{AF} and Section 3 of \cite{Knu}.
+Suspension spectra provide another class of algebras for which factorization homology is known.
+This follows from non-abelian Poincar\'e duality, which provides a description of the factorization homology of $n$-fold loop spaces in terms of mapping spaces or section spaces.
+Factorization homology commutes with the suspension spectrum functor; that is, if $A$ is an $E_n$-space, $\int_M \Sigma^\infty _+ A \simeq \Sigma^\infty _+ \int_M A$.
+This gives a description of the factorization homology of suspension spectra: $\int_M \Sigma^\infty _+ \Omega^n X \simeq \Sigma^\infty _+ \Map_c(M,X)$ if $M$ is framed.
+For $M=S^1$, factorization homology specializes to topological Hochschild homology.
+Thus this description of factorization homology of suspension spectra recovers B\"okstedt and Waldhausen's result relating $THH$ to the free loop space.
+When $X$ is a closed manifold, Atiyah duality for parametrized spectra can then be used to describe topological Hochschild cohomology of $\Sigma^\infty _+ \Omega X$ (see, e.g., \cite{Mal}): $THC(\Sigma^\infty _+ \Omega X) \simeq LX^{-TX}$.